-- 19. All buildings shall comply with California Fire Code, Chapter 10 Means of Egress requirements.
-Including but not limited to; exit signs, exit doors, exit hardware and exit illumination. - 20.
-Provide 100 feet of defensible space around all structures. - 21.
-Provide 10 feet of defensible space fire hazard reduction on both sides of all roadways of the facility. - 22.
-Emergency responder radio coverage in new buildings.
-All new buildings shall have approved radio coverage for emergency responders within the building based upon the existing coverage levels of the public safety communication systems of the jurisdiction at the exterior of the building.
+- 16. An automatic fire sprinkler system shall be installed in accordance with provisions set forth in the California Fire Code as amended by the County of Napa and the applicable National Fire Protection Association Standard.
+Automatic fire sprinkler systems shall be designed by a fire protection engineer or C-16 licensed contractor. - 17.
+All buildings shall comply with California Fire Code, Chapter 10 Means of Egress requirements.
+Including but not limited to; exit signs, exit doors, exit hardware, and exit illumination. - 18.
+Provide 100 feet of defensible space around all structures. - 19.
+Provide 10 feet of defensible space for fire hazard reduction on both sides of all roadways of the facility.

 Please note that the comments noted above are based on a Fire Marshal review only.
 There may be additional comments or information requested from other County Departments or Divisions reviewing this application submittal package.
-Napa County Fire Marshal's Office Development Guidelines can be found @ www.countyofnapa.org/firemarshal.
-Should you have any questions of me, contact me at (707)299-1466 or email at adam.mone@countyofnapa.org
+Napa County Fire Marshal's Office Development Guidelines can be found at www.countyofnapa.org/firemarshal.

+Please contact me at (707) 299-1467 or by email at jason.downs@countyofnapa.org with any questions or concerns.